 I am primarily a graphic artist with a graphic arts degree from Seneca College.
 I’m interested in creating murals that explore the complex issues of changing environments, and how these man made landscapes effect, and limit the freedom of the local flora and fauna.
-When creating a piece i like to explore scientific theories that are all rooted in the landscape.
+When creating a piece i like to explore mathematical, and scientific theories that are all rooted in the landscape.

 I have been working as an apprentice with Indigenous artist Philip Cote for the past several years on both small-scale and large-scale public art murals.
 Thanks to Philip, I have had the opportunity to work with a lot of youth as well in the education system including the TDSB, the Peel District School Board, the Toronto Catholic District School Board, the French District School Board, and workshops at UofT Mississauga Campus.
 I enjoy working with teachers, and youth and am able to mentor them on mural projects.
 Philip and I have found that learning is not one-sided, we learn from the youth as much as they learn from us in the classroom and on mural projects.
 Working along side youth and the community is an important aspect of self-identity and reflection in the arts.